Dominic West Bio

 Early Life and Background

-Dominic Gerard Francis Eagleton West was born in Sheffield, West Riding of Yorkshire, England, the sixth of seven siblings.
-He is of Irish descent on his mother’s side and has family connections that include a first cousin once removed, American politician Thomas Eagleton.
-His mother, Pauline Mary Cleary, worked as an actress and his father, Thomas (George) Eagleton West, owned a plastics factory.
+Dominic West was born in Sheffield, West Riding of Yorkshire (now South Yorkshire), England, and grew up as the sixth of seven siblings in a family of Irish descent.
+His maternal grandparents were born in Ireland, while his paternal grandmother was of Irish-American heritage.
+His mother, Pauline Mary Cleary, worked as an actress, and his father, Thomas George Eagleton West, owned a plastics factory.
+West is also a first cousin once removed of American politician Thomas Eagleton.

 Dominic West Career